kesselaprod/openwrtopensslguide/README.md

 Last revision: 05-24-2020

-ToDo:

-The command 'ca' uses the openssl default config so we need to rename rootCA.cnf to openssl.cnf and replace it in C:\Program Files\OpenSSL-Win64\bin\cnf\openssl.cnf before self signing the cert

 ## Prerequisite
 * Windows 10 (I'm using Pro Build 1909) client
 * Router with OpenWRT (I'm using OpenWrt 18.06.2 r7676-cddd7b4c77 / LuCI openwrt-18.06 branch (git-19.051.55698-76cf653) on TP-Link TL-WR1043N/ND v1